ChipDrop isn't a good fit for everyone. Please read and understand these Expectaions of Service before creating an account.

 Again, paying is not required, but it is greatly appreciated!

-any site who offers to pay $20 for a drop is free for you to drop at.
-The homeowner essentially pays your fee.
+- any gardener who offers to pay $20 for a drop is free for the arborist to drop at.
+The gardener essentially pays the arborist's fee.

-any gardener who offers to pay more than $20 for a drop is free for you to drop at, plus we will apply a credit to your account for the difference, which can be used for future drops (e.g. you drop at a site that offers $60 for a delivery, we'll give you $40 towards 2 future drops)
+- any gardener who offers to pay $40 - $80 for a drop is free for the arborist to drop at, plus we will apply a credit to the arborist's account for the difference, which can be used for future drops (e.g. arborist delivers to a gardener who's offering $60 for a delivery, we'll give the arborist 40 credits towards 2 future drops)

 These Expectations of Service are supplementary and complementary to our Terms of Service.
 In any case where these Expectations of Service contradict our Terms of Service, the Terms of Service take precedence.

 If you haven't already, make sure to watch our video explaining all the caveats of ordering arborist wood chips, and how to make sure it's a successful experience.